rixx/tempus/README.md

 #About

 Tempus is CLI time tracking app.
-It requires Python 3, mysql-connector and SQLAlchemy.
+It requires Python 3 and SQLAlchemy aswell as some database and corresponding Python 3 drivers (mysql-connector for MySQL).

 #Usage